blockchainsllc/in3-docs/docs/api-c.md

 Type: `BOOL` , Default-Value: `ON`

+#### DEBUG

+Turns on Debug output in the code.
+This would be required if the tests should output additional debug infos.

+Type: `BOOL` , Default-Value: `OFF`

 #### EVM_GAS

 if true the gas costs are verified when validating a eth_call.
 This is a optimization since most calls are only interessted in the result.
 EVM_GAS would be required if the contract uses gas-dependend op-codes.